Trilarion/opensourcegames/entries/classic_blades_of_exile.md

 - Code repository: https://github.com/calref/cboe.git
 - Code language: C++
 - Code license: GPL-2.0
-- Developer: Spiderweb Software
+- Developer: Spiderweb Software (Jeff Vogel)

-Role-playing game created by Jeff Vogel of Spiderweb Software.
+Created by Jeff Vogel of Spiderweb Software.
 Started as a commercial project.
 Part of the Exile series and released in 1997 by Spiderweb Software.

 ## Building